lingz/meteor-reactive-class/README.md

 Objects can be created on the client and not linked to any object in the collection.
 When ready to insert it into the collection, just call `.put()`.
 You can use `.exists()` to reactively check if an object is in the MongoDB record.
-Note that all database operations are asynchronous on the client, and need to be validated against the server. `.exists()` only changes after this process is complete.
+Note that on the client all database operations appear synchronous due to latency compensation but in fact need to asynchronously validate all operations with the server. `.exists()` only changes after this process is complete.

 ```javascript
 post = new Post({name: "My Cool Post"});